arbitraryprecision1/fitness-tracker/README.md

 # Installation and Config
 - python 3.8.10 used in development
-- install fitparser via pip
+- install fitparse via pip
 - alternatively use a virtual python environment https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/
 - run with `python app.py`

 # To-Do
 - package for distribution